 This hierarchy has direct implications for testing methodology.
 If you show consumers a design and immediately ask “what do you think?”, you get a considered evaluation that overweights the text elements consumers read during deliberate inspection.
 If instead you show the design for 3 seconds, remove it, and ask what they remember, you get a much more accurate picture of what the package communicates in real shopping conditions.

 AI-moderated interviews can simulate this rapid-exposure methodology at scale.
-User Intuition’s platform can present stimuli with controlled timing and then probe consumer recall and emotional response through adaptive follow-up questions — running hundreds of these conversations in 48-72 hours.
-This approach, discussed in the consumer insights for CPG guide, gives teams both the speed-of-attention data and the depth-of-understanding data in a single study.
+The platform can present stimuli with controlled timing and then probe consumer recall and emotional response through adaptive follow-up questions — running hundreds of these conversations in 24 hours.
+This approach gives teams both the speed-of-attention data and the depth-of-understanding data in a single study, building on the consumer insights for CPG framework.

 Emotional Response vs. Rational Evaluation